bain-cs111/bain-cs111.github.io/pages/syllabus.md

 The Exercises serve as larger programming assignments that build upon the content we discuss in lecture and work on in Tutorials.
 The 10 weekly Exercises will be spread across our 11 weeks of class and will be submitted on Canvas and generally due on Mondays before the start of class.

-We do not accept resubmissions of assignments.
-This means it is up to you to verify that:
+It is up to you to verify that:
 1. You have submitted the correct file.
 2. That your program runs without intervention (except those assignments that ask for human input).
 3. That your program is NOT dependent on running on _your specific_ computer.